Sandyman/react-annual-calendar/README.md

  - `div.calendar-controls .controls`: applies to *next* and *previous* arrows and to *today* button
  - `div.calendar-controls .today`: the *today* button

-### Responsive
-A first attempt at making this design responsive can be seen [here](http://code.belka.us/react-yearly-calendar/responsive/) (windows width < 1200 triggers mobile layout).
-Discussion on this is really welcome [on issue #10](https://github.com/BelkaLab/react-yearly-calendar/issues/10)

 ## Custom days/periods colors

 By passing the `customClasses` prop, you can have a fine control on which CSS classes are assigned to each day.